-- MARNING!
+- ▲ WARNING!
 This computer contains a lithium battery.
 There is a risk of fire and chemical burn if the battery is handled improperly.
 Do not disassemble, crush, puncture, short external contacts, dispose of in water or fire, or expose it to temperatures higher than 140°F (60°C).
 Do not attempt to recharge the battery. - NOTE: Do not dispose of batteries, battery packs, and accumulators with general household waste.
 To forward them to recycling centers or proper disposal, use the public collection system or return them to HP, their authorized partners, or their agents.

-4 Removal and replacement procedures
+4 Removal and replacement procedures for Customer Self-Repair parts

-This chapter provides removal and replacement procedures.
+This chapter provides removal and replacement procedures for Customer Self-Repair parts.

 - NOTE: The Customer Self-Repair program is not available in all locations.
 Installing a part that is not supported by the Customer Self-Repair program can void your warranty.
+Check your warranty to determine whether Customer Self-Repair is supported in your location. - NOTE: The HP Support YouTube Channel (in English) has videos that provide step-by-step removal and replacement instructions for many common parts and models.

+Component replacement procedures

+To remove and replace computer components, use these procedures.

-Check your warranty to determine whether Customer Self-Repair is supported in your location. - NOTE: The HP Support YouTube Channel (in English) has videos that provide step-by-step removal and replacement instructions for many common parts and models. - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag. - NOTE: HP continually improves and changes product parts.
-For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/, select your country or region, and then follow the on-screen instructions. - IMPORTANT: Adherence to these procedures and precautions is essential for proper service.
-After completing all necessary removal and replacement procedures, run the Diagnostics utility to verify that all components operate properly. - NOTE: Not all features listed in this guide are available on all computers.
+- NOTE: Details about your computer, including the model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer. - NOTE: HP continually improves and changes product parts.
+For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/, select your country or region, and then follow the on-screen instructions.